ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 `<h2>{{name}}</h2>` : Whenever you type into the input box, this h2 tag updates automatically.
 This is the automatic DOM manipulation I mentioned earlier.
 We were able to do this without writing a single line of JavaScript.

-While a lot of Angular's magic comes from it's easy two-way bindings, it is also it's Achilles heel.
-On one hand you have ability to build the UI through a clean interface, and less-destrutive DOM presentation, but on the other hand - having too many directives modifying the dom can greatly decrease a AngularJS app's performance.
+While a lot of AngularJS's magic comes from it's easy two-way data bindings, that two way data-binding means that changing anything in your application will trigger hundreds of functions that monitor changes.
+This could hinder performance especially on mobile devices, so you should be careful of Angular's Achilles heel.

 ## Modules